swkBerlin/kata-bootstraps/java/cucumber/README.md

 # Java cucumber

-Minimal setup with Java [Cucumber](https://cucumber.io/docs/guides/10-minute-tutorial/) to get you started.
+A minimal setup with Java [Cucumber](https://cucumber.io/docs/guides/10-minute-tutorial/) to get you started.

 You can use [maven](https://maven.apache.org/)